ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 Provides a stored procedure that functions to keep or delete a specific Execution Plan in the SQL Plan Cache.

-##### print_enable/print_disable Procedure in DBMS_OUTPUT Package
+##### Add print_enable/print_disable Procedures in DBMS_OUTPUT Package

-Added the 'print_enable' and 'print_disable' procedures to enable or disable the 'println' function within PSM.
+DBMS_OUTPUT package now includes print_enable/print_disable procedures which offer the functionality to enable or disable the 'println' function within the PSM.
 These procedures are executed on a per-session basis.

-##### sleep2 Procedure in the DBMS_LOCK Package
+##### Add sleep2 Procedure in the DBMS_LOCK Package

-Added system stored procedure 'sleep2' to support microsecond sleep.
+DBMS_LOCK package now includes the sleep2 procedure to support microsecond sleep.

 ##### SYS_SPATIAL Package